-Audiences are a key element of The Queen's day-to-day work, and enable her to give time and focus to key individuals
+Audiences are a key element of The King's day-to-day work, and enable him to give time and focus to key individuals

 What is an Audience?

-An Audience is simply a one-to-one meeting with The Queen.
-Audiences happen regularly throughout Her Majesty's working week.
+An Audience is simply a one-to-one meeting with The King.
+Audiences happen regularly throughout His Majesty's working week.

-The majority of Audiences are for members of the diplomatic community, though Her Majesty also welcomes political, religious and military leaders, and people who have won prestigious cultural prizes.
+The majority of Audiences are for members of the diplomatic community, though His Majesty also welcomes political, religious and military leaders, and people who have won prestigious cultural prizes.

 Audiences generally last approximately twenty minutes, and the conversations which take place are entirely private.
 No written transcript or recording is made.

-There are more than 170 Ambassadors and High Commissioners based in London at any given time and each one of them will have an Audience with The Queen shortly after taking up his or her role.
+There are more than 170 High Commissioners and Ambassadors based in London at any given time and each one of them will have an Audience with The King shortly after taking up his or her role.